12 CLOT-RELATED (ISCHEMIC) STROKE RISK FACTORS YOU SHOULD KNOW

 CONTROL THE RISKS YOU CAN, MANAGE THE REST

-If you’ve had a clot-related (ischemic) stroke, a doctor-directed aspirin regimen may help reduce your risk of a second.
+If you’ve had a clot-related (ischemic) stroke, a doctor-directed aspirin regimen may help reduce your risk of a second one.

 Aspirin is not appropriate for everyone, so be sure to talk to your doctor before you begin an aspirin regimen.